Vittorio Francesco Viola: Bishop

 On 15 October 2014, Pope Francis appointed him bishop of Tortona.
 On 7 December he received his episcopal ordination in the Basilica of Santa Maria degli Angeli in Assisi from Domenico Sorrentino, archbishop of Assisi with Cardinal Gualtiero Bassetti, Archbishop of Perugia, and Bishop Martino Canessa, his predecessor in Tortona, as co-consecrators.
 As his episcopal motto he chose a Latin phrase from Saint Ambrose: In tuis te invenio sacramentis ("I discover you in your sacraments").
 On 14 December he took possession of the diocese.
 When made a bishop he was the youngest Italian ordinary.

 He was a member of the national commission for the liturgy within the Italian Episcopal Conference.
 As bishop, Viola said he tried to deepen the connections between liturgy and daily life: "They are not different things.
 The encounter with Christ that is fulfilled in fullness in the celebration of the sacraments is the same encounter with Christ that you live by welcoming your poor brother.
 It is always the same face of Christ that you meet."
+Viola is well known in Italian church circles for his enmity to the Tridentine Mass, also known as the Traditional Latin Mass.